-For the current reporting year, the school age National Center for Special Education Accountability Monitoring (NCSEAM) Survey was distributed to 16,476 parents of students with disabilities from 135 LEAs.
-The overall response rate was approximately 7.5%.
+For the current reporting year, the school age National Center for Special Education Accountability Monitoring (NCSEAM) Survey was distributed to 16,555 parents of students with disabilities from 149 LEAs.
 Included in this distribution was an over-sampling of parents of Black or African American (not Hispanic) and Hispanic students to compensate for historically lower response rates within these groups.